kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

       Server responded with:
       Plugin id 'io.github.kazurayam.Greetings' and group id 'com.example' must use same top level namespace, like 'com.example' or 'io.github.kazurayam'

 Wow.
 I have got an error!
+This error is interesting.

 I assigned the project’s group id to be `com.example` whereas I assigned the plugin id to be `io.github.kazurayam.XXXX`.
 This inconsistency did not matter when I published the plugin to the local Maven cache.
-Possibly it would matter when I try to publish other Maven repositories except the Gradle Plugin Portal.
+Possibly it would not matter for other Maven repositories.
+It matters only for the *Gradle Plugin Portal*.

 The Gradle Plugin Portal specifically requires me to change my code to either of: